-Later, I discovered that they were all fishermen who had travelled down to partake in local angling competitions.
-This fascinated me and I began to ask my dad if he could take me as I was keen to learn, but my dear old dad didn't know anything about fishing and just didn't know where to start.
-Back then, we didn't have the internet and with nobody to show me I was lost and couldn't fathom how to go about fishing and where on Earth to start.
+Later, I discovered that they were all fishermen who had travelled down to participate in local angling competitions.
+This fascinated me so much that I began to ask my dad if he could take me fishing as I was keen to learn, but my dear old dad didn't know anything about fishing nor where to start.
+Back then we didn't have the internet and with nobody to show me I was lost and couldn't comprehend how to go about fishing and where on Earth I should start.

-We end up down on the River just above the town, which I know now to be the old Royal British Legion water.
+We ended up down on the river just beyond the town, which I know now to be the old Royal British Legion water.
 As you can imagine I was like a bottle of fizzy pop, I couldn't wait to get a fish in the landing net but Tiny had other plans.
-At that moment he gave me my biggest and most important lesson of fishing to date which was to be patient.
-He explained that jumping right in can be the kiss of death when you go fishing.
-I can remember thinking to myself 'What??
-But all I want to do is get a line in and catch a fish!'
+At that moment he taught me my biggest and most important lesson of fishing to date - to be patient.
+He explained that jumping right in can be the “kiss of death” when you go fishing.
+I can remember thinking to myself, “What??
+But all I want to do is get a line in and catch a fish!”
 But he knew better so I just nodded and listened.

 We came to a swim that I now know as the Oak Tree.
 It had very high banks and you could sit on the top and see right into the river.
 At this moment he told me to sit down and watch the river.
 He reached into his bag, pulled out two tubs and a catapult, handed me a pair of sunglasses and told me to put them on.
 I must have looked at him with a look “Are you kidding?” but I put them on and instantly realised why.
 I could see so much more in the river!
 I asked him, “What kind of magic are these?”
 He said, “These are called polarising glasses to help you see into the river.”